• About Us

 Look at the right side of the Excel toolbar and click the Symbols button.
 On the dropdown menu, click Symbol.

 You can now choose from hundreds of symbols and special characters that you can insert into your Excel spreadsheet.
-To make it easier to find the greater than or equal to sign (≥), click the “Subset” field and select “Mathematical Operators.”
+To make it easier to find the ≥ symbol, click the “Subset” field and select “Mathematical Operators.”

 When you’ve seen the symbol, click to highlight it, and then click the Insert button to add the symbol to your spreadsheet.